cobwebch/flush_language_cache/README.rst

 This small TYPO3 CMS extension adds an item to the flush cache menu to allow for flushing only the language cache (``l10n``).
-This way you can avoid flushing the whole system cache when updating just a couple of localized strings.
+This way you can avoid flushing the whole system cache when updating just a couple of localized strings (in locallang files).

 This extension requires TYPO3 CMS 8.7 or more.